mdo/github-buttons/index.md

 For these first versions, functionality is limited and some concessions made:

-- Width and height must be specified for all buttons (which actually adds some fun control for people like me).
+* Width and height must be specified for all buttons (which actually adds some fun control for people like me).
-- All attributes must be passed through via URL parameters.
+* All attributes must be passed through via URL parameters.
-- CSS and JavaScript are all included in the same HTML file to reduce complexity.
+* CSS and JavaScript are all included in the same HTML file to reduce complexity.
-- We include the `frameborder` property by default since we cannot know your setup, but you can optionally remove this and set it yourself via CSS.
+* We include the `frameborder` and `scrolling` attributes by default since we cannot know your setup, but you can optionally remove them and set them yourself via CSS.

 More refinement and functionality is planned with open-sourcing—any help is always appreciated!